 - If you see a pothole or object in the road, slow down!
 When applicable, try to go around these objects while still ensuring proper traffic laws.

-- Before you step into your car, do a walk around, looking at each tire in order to ensure there is no foreign objects, such as nails or glass that could harm your tire as you pull out.
+- Before you step into your car, look at each tire to ensure there are no foreign objects, such as nails or glass, that could harm your tire as you pull out.

 - Avoid running over the curb, and take care when parking – such as avoiding hitting the curb when pulling into a designated spot.

-Overall, remember to check your tires monthly and check your tire’s pressure at least twice a month.
-During colder seasons, tires lose air at a much faster rate and during particular cold snaps; one should check tire pressure on a weekly basis.
-For this reason it is recommended that a tire pressure gauge be purchased and kept inside your vehicle.
+For this reason, it is recommended that a tire pressure gauge be purchased and kept inside your vehicle.
 These can be purchased at a highly affordable cost and are located at gas stations, auto supply stores, tire dealerships, and many other locations.

-The above steps only take minutes to perform, but could potentially safe a life!
+The above steps only take minutes to perform but could save a life and avoid a car accident.